01 of 08

 Fully Make Drainage Holes

-To cut the holes properly, use a proper angled ceramics hole cutter.
+To cut the holes properly, use a properly angled ceramics hole cutter.
 This will produce the neatest, sharpest results.

 Once your soap dish is properly dry (it should be bone dry), you can bisque fire your piece.
 The clay at this stage is called greenware (which is quite Iiterally unfired pottery).
 Pottery in this state is at its most fragile, so be careful when loading it into the kiln.